 Step 3: Filter and moderate your video feed

-In this case, I’ve chosen to hide videos with the hashtag #city.
+In this case, I’ve chosen to hide videos with the word “road trip” in their caption.

-Now, if you click on the Moderate tab, you can scroll through your feed to find those posts featuring landscapes.
-I’ve selected ‘Only show the selected posts’ in order to highlight only the ones I want to display.
+Now, if you click on the Moderate tab, you can scroll through your feed to select the posts you want to display.
+In this case, I’ve selected ‘Hide the selected posts’ in order to remove the ones I want to exclude from the feed.

 Step 4: Embed your video feed

 The only thing left to do is embed your feed!
-Use the generated hashtag or the dedicated widget to do this, and you’re good to go.
+Use the generated hashtag or the dedicated block to do this, and you’re good to go.

 The end result